 International Passenger Survey (IPS)

-The IPS estimate for “work” used in the local authority level STIM estimates refers to as defined in the UN definition.
+The IPS estimate for “work” used in the local authority-level Short-Term International Migration (STIM) estimates refers to as defined in the UN definition.
 This includes short-term migrants going to a definite new job, including au pair work, and those seeking a job, but excludes those visiting on business for their existing employer.
-Estimates for the latter are shown in the “Other Employment” category in England and Wales level STIM reference tables, but are not available for local authorities.
+Estimates for the latter are shown in the Other employment category in England and Wales-level STIM reference tables, but are not available for local authorities.

-For more information about the IPS, please refer to International Passenger Survey: Quality Information in Relation to Migration Flows.
+For more information about the IPS, please refer to International Passenger Survey: quality information in relation to migration flows.

 Migrant Worker Scan (MWS)